 Prep Ahead:

-- Chop the bok choy and transfer it to a resealable bag or container.
+- Chop the bok choy and transfer to a resealable bag or container.

 - Shred the chicken and add to the bag or container with the chopped bok choy.